ReubenNarad/GEPA_TSP/plan.md

 ## 9. Next Enhancements

+1. Adjust both the student and reflector prompts to encourage substantive LK rewrites (not just threshold tweaks) while preserving the contract—explicitly allow reorganizing the loop, alternative queue heuristics, etc.
+2. Incorporate branch-and-bound node counts directly into the GEPA metric (fewer nodes preferred), either as part of the scalar score or as a multi-objective to help balance speed vs. search effort.
-1. Source real TSPLIB instances (once networking hurdles are resolved) and register them via `scripts/add_tsplib_eval.py` so we can benchmark against canonical problems.
+3. Source real TSPLIB instances (once networking hurdles are resolved) and register them via `scripts/add_tsplib_eval.py` so we benchmark against canonical problems.
-2. Implement caching and result deduplication keyed by (candidate hash, dataset split) to avoid re-running identical candidates.
+4. Implement caching/deduplication keyed by candidate hash + dataset split to avoid re-running identical heuristics.
-3. Provide a parameterized instance generator script for future splits (currently done via ad-hoc snippets).
+5. Provide a reusable instance generator script for future splits (currently ad-hoc).
-4. Investigate richer metrics (e.g., LK iteration counts, cut counts) to augment wall-time and bbnodes in GEPA feedback.

 Keep this document updated whenever the workflow changes so the Linux setup remains reproducible.